“Hospitality is not to change people,

 Henri J.M.
 Nouwen

-The quiet days led by the team are fully catered.
+The quiet days are fully catered.
 Coffee on arrival; home-cooked light lunch; tea & homemade cake before departure.

 If you are coming on your own tea, coffee and biscuits are on offer throughout the day.
 You’re welcome to bring your own lunch, but for a small cost we can provide you with soup and sandwiches.
 Contact us if you’d like to discuss this further.